 A federal appeals court in Chicago just ruled that Title VII of the 1964 Civil Rights Act prohibits workplace discrimination based on sexual orientation.
-But the ruling actually muddies the waters on the issue for employers.
+But the ruling actually muddies the waters of the issue for employers.

-That’s because there have some contradictory rulings on whether or not Title VII actually protects individuals from sexual orientation discrimination.
+That’s because there have been some contradictory rulings on whether or not Title VII actually protects individuals from sexual orientation discrimination.

-First some background on the recent Chicago ruling in Hively v.
+First, some background on the recent Chicago ruling in Hively v.
 Ivy Tech Community College.

 Denied a full-time position due to sexual orientation